jjadeb/CPSC368_Insert_Statements/README.md

 ### Jade Bouchard, Heidi Lantz, Neha Menon, & Lillian Milroy

 In this project, we investigate whether the countries that suffer the most from extreme weather events and air pollution are also the ones who emit the most greenhouse gasses.
+To conduct this analysis, the climate risk index was used in addition to datasets providing air pollution and greenhouse gas emissions.
+Exploring this relationship will allow a deeper understanding of countries which are most affected by climate change, with respect to their global greenhouse gas emissions.
+This analysis can provide more insight into climate injustice and inequality, the idea that climate change affects countries disproportionately to their historical and current GHG contributions.

 ## About